 That has meant that the technology used to stop it has had to speed up dramatically to operate as near the real-time performance window as the pirates do.
 It’s the old analogy of there being no use bringing a knife to a gunfight; you need the right tools for the job at hand.

-Currently, that means solutions such as our own Dynamic Watermarking, which can identify the source of a leak in the video delivery chain rapidly and effectively and is robust enough to deal with the pirate’s countermeasures offered against it.
+Currently, that means solutions such as our own Dynamic Watermarking, which can identify the source of a leak in the video delivery chain rapidly and effectively and is robust enough to deal with the pirates' countermeasures offered against it.
 Monitoring is also a key part of this effort; being able to stem a leak if you do not know it is occurring is of little use.
 Increasingly, this means AI-assisted proactive monitoring of a widening number of social media channels, niche websites, and more, as the pirates set up clouds of links to an ever-increasing number of servers.

 4. A robust back-end

 For that reason, it is vital that any anti-piracy strategy also includes a range of counter-measures that can be deployed swiftly against illegal streamers.
-These provide an increasingly sophisticated arsenal of weapons that seek to eliminate the problem from highly effective real-time messages that can pop up and suggest that consumers seek legal routes of content consumption to take down notices that can shut down entire sites.
+These provide an increasingly sophisticated arsenal of weapons that seek to eliminate the problem of highly effective real-time messages that can pop up and suggest that consumers seek legal routes of content consumption to take down notices that can shut down entire sites.

 Whichever approach is chosen, the key to its effectiveness is speed.
 For the more robust approaches, this requires an interlocked legal process to swing into action.
 Eventual prosecution will take time, obviously, but removing the content quickly from the internet — preferably while it is still broadcasting — is an important first step.